kvnngn/lovo-project/README.md

-This project was bootstrapped for LOVO Company in less than 10 hours.
+This project has been realized for LOVO Company in less than 10 hours.

 Please do not forget to install the dependencies with `npm install`.